dannguyen/journalism-syllabi/README.md

 <a href="http://tudatajournalism.com/">Homepage</a> /
 <a href="http://tudatajournalism.com/wp-content/uploads/2016/09/JOU-3605-Syllabus.pdf">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>In this hands-on course, students will learn practical computer-assisted reporting and data visualization techniques and tools used by data reporters and interactive designers at leading news organizations.
+        In this hands-on course, students will learn practical computer-assisted reporting and data visualization techniques and tools used by data reporters and interactive designers at leading news organizations.
 By the end of the semester students will comfortably:
-</em></p>
+        </small></p>

         <p>Instructors: Jillian Bauer</p>
     </td>
     <td>
+        <small></small>
     </td>
   </tr>